 Sending of Email Notifications

-The tolerable parameters for adjusting the connection to the SMTP server are listed in the following table.
+All available parameters for the connection to the SMTP server are listed in the following table.
 The first three keys are required as a minimum.
 Others are shown in the case of need (the server need authentication and so on).

 <add key="SendMail" value="" />